enjarai/a-good-place/README.md

 This is a concept very similar to RuleTests and BlockPredicates, an existing vanilla concept used in worldgen.
 Here's a list of the ones that exist:

-- `block_match`: Contains a tag or a block list.
+- `matching_blocks`: Contains a tag or a block list.
 True if the block matches the list.
+- `matching_state`: Contains a blockstate definition.
+Just matches that specific blockstate.
 - `not`: Contains a predicate.
 True if the predicate is false.
 - `any_of`: Contains a list of predicates.
 True if any of the predicates are true.
 - `has_collision`: True if the block has collision.
 - `is_double_block`: True if the block is a double block (chest, flowers, beds...).
 Not exhaustive.
 You might want to add some extra block matches predicates to exclude stuff from tags.

-Here's an example using ALL of these predicates:
+Here's an example using most of these predicates:

 ```json
 {